 Uses of Zirconium

-- Due to the corrosion resistance properties towards acids and alkalis, zirconium is widely used in the chemical industry.
+- Due to the corrosion resistance properties of acids and alkalis, it is widely used in the chemical industry.

 - For the production of blue and yellow pigments, the mineral zircon is mixed with vanadium and praseodymium.